benner/pronto-flake8/README.md

 ## Configuration of pronto-flake8
+* `flake8` should be in your path.

-pronto-flake8 can be configured by placing a `.pronto_flake8.yml` inside the directory where pronto is run.
+* pronto-flake8 can be configured by placing a `.pronto_flake8.yml` inside the directory where pronto is run.

 Following options are available: